nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Security server’s Service Administrator

-The data necessary for configuring the management services in the security server can be found at the central server Settings tab -> System Settings -> Management Services section.
+The data necessary for configuring the management services in the security server can be found at the Central Server Settings tab -> System Settings -> Management Services section.

 To configure management services in the management services’ security server, follow these steps.